nscavelogoMetroFactornscavelogo

 Yellow flag: If you get shown this, there is an incident ahead.
 Do not pass under yellow flag conditions.
 Take extra caution until the area is clear.

 Full course yellow (FCY): During a race you will see an on screen message designating when a full-course yellow flag is in effect.
-A yellow light on your dash and track lights will flash.
+Track lights will flash and the announcer will broadcast the caution..
 Under FCY conditions all cars will be lead around the track by a pace car at a slower speed until it is clear of incident.
 No overtaking is allowed under FCY conditions under penalty of a 10 second Stop-Go in pit lane.

 Should a driver rear end another driver when joining the pack during a FCY and cause damage, that driver will be eliminated from that race immediately.

-* Rejoining the track.
-Under all circumstances involving 'loss of control' of the vehicle during a full course yellow the racer is required to stop in a safe position, allow the pack to pass and then rejoin at the back of the queue, a racer may not regain their original position prior to the incident, failure to do so could result in a strike or an additional time penalty being applied to the final race time of the offender.
+20) Under all circumstances involving 'loss of control' of the vehicle during a full course yellow: the racer is required to stop in a safe position, allow the pack to pass and then rejoin at the back of the queue, a racer may not regain their original position prior to the incident, failure to do so could result in a strike or an additional time penalty being applied to the final race time of the offender.

-After a spin or incident with another driver, it is your responsibility to rejoin the track at a safe time & manner.
+21) After a spin or incident with another driver:, it is your responsibility to rejoin the track at a safe time & manner.
 Wait until all traffic has cleared before re-entering the track.
 Contact with another vehicle under these conditions will result in a review & penalty.

 A driver is allowed to move once off the racing line down a straight to block an overtaking move but then must not move off that line until necessary to regain normal racing line approaching a corner.